 An RSV pre-F protein vaccine has recently been developed for use in pregnancy and is licensed in several countries as Abrysvo.
 In a phase III trial, this vaccine demonstrated efficacy of 81.8% against medically attended severe RSV-LRTI in infants younger than 90 days (99.5% CI: 40.6-96.3%) and 69.4% in those younger than 180 days (97.58% CI: 44.3-84.1%).9 Vaccination with Abrysvo during pregnancy has been implemented as a seasonal programme in Argentina and the USA from 2023 and as a year-round programme in the UK from 2024.

 Of note, the phase III trial of Abrysvo reported a non-statistically significant imbalance of preterm births – but not associated mortality —in South Africa and Brazil, but not in high-income countries.
-This signal has been carefully considered during the licensure process, particularly in the light of the phase III trial of another RSV pre-F fusion protein vaccine, which was halted in February 2022 due to significant difference in preterm deliveries between the vaccine and placebo groups (237/3496 [6.8%] versus 86/1739 [4.9%]; relative risk 1.37, 95% CI 1.08-1.74), driven by an imbalance observed during a specific period in low- and middle-income countries.108 This signal might reflect epidemiological features specific to lower income settings but the challenge of performing robust trials across multiple sites, where standards of antenatal care may vary, could also be a contributing factor.
+This signal has been carefully considered during the licensure process, particularly in the light of the phase III trial of another RSV pre-fusion protein vaccine, which was halted in February 2022 due to significant difference in preterm deliveries between the vaccine and placebo groups (237/3496 [6.8%] versus 86/1739 [4.9%]; relative risk 1.37, 95% CI 1.08-1.74), driven by an imbalance observed during a specific period in low- and middle-income countries.108 This signal might reflect epidemiological features specific to lower income settings but the challenge of performing robust trials across multiple sites, where standards of antenatal care may vary, could also be a contributing factor.
 The interval between vaccination and delivery were similar between groups and no imbalance was seen in phase III trial specifically in high-risk pregnancies.108

 That no signals emerged in high-income countries indicates that the benefits of RSV vaccination in pregnancy exceed the risks in these countries, but to ensure confidence in the programme, rates of prematurity are being closely monitored.
 Emerging data from the USA shows that the rate of preterm birth following RSV vaccination is in line with historical rates.109 To mitigate against any potential increased risk of preterm birth, the USA has chosen to offer the RSV vaccine after 32 weeks of gestation.110 Argentina also offers RSV vaccination from 32 weeks and the UK from 28 weeks.
 This means that the most premature infants — that is, those preterm infants born before vaccination could be offered — will not benefit from maternally derived RSV-specific IgG transferred across the placenta but may still benefit from interruption of transmission of RSV and from RSV-specific antibody transferred in breastmilk.
 The seasonal nature of the offer in the USA and Argentina further limits the potential for benefit, as those with pregnancies outside the gestational age limits during the season will not be offered an RSV vaccine.